kenn/sunzi/README.md

 ```
 sunzi/
+  install.sh        ---- main script
   sunzi.yml         ---- add custom attributes and remote recipes here
-  remote/           ---- everything under this folder will be transferred to the remote server
-    attributes/     ---- compiled attributes from sunzi.yml at deploy (do not edit directly)
-      ssh_key

   recipes/          ---- put commonly used scripts here, referred from install.sh
     ssh_key.sh

-    install.sh      ---- main scripts that gets run on the remote server
+  roles/            ---- when role is specified at deploy, scripts here will be concatenated to install.sh in the compile phase
+    app.sh
+    db.sh
+    web.sh

+  compiled/         ---- everything under this folder will be transferred to the remote server (do not edit directly)
 ```

 How do you pass dynamic values to a recipe?
 -------------------------------------------

-In the compile phase, attributes defined in `sunzi.yml` are split into multiple files, one per attribute.
+In the compile phase, attributes defined in `sunzi.yml` are split into multiple files in `compiled/attributes`, one per attribute.
 We use filesystem as a sort of key-value storage so that it's easy to use from shell scripts.

 The convention for argument passing to a recipe is to use `$1`, `$2`, etc. and put a comment line for each argument.